edsu/diary/README.md

 ---

+## 8/28/2023

+In the deepest recesses of my thoughts, the faces of my *ancestors* *willingly* puzzle me.
+They *tread* the paths of history silently, leaving *consternation* and curiosity in their wake.
+I found fragments of stories, *forked* narratives woven intricately by *biographists*.
+These are not clean tales by any stretch, they are the *dirty* realities of lived experiences.
+At times, I find myself staring at the worn *topsail* of old ships they might have sailed, each thread a testament to a voyage traveled.
+An unusual bibliographic reference today guided me to a peculiar work by *Gaultherus*.
+It was as if he *chaseth* the polar star *Arctus* so fiercely in his writings, yet paused to *dally* on the intricate *weave* of history's fabric.
+His focus sways between the trials of Saint *Pauli* in the ancient texts, to the costs documented by *Kosten* in his *northeastern* expedition.
+As the weight of language *conundrums* piling up, I realized how much we shape history and the stories we choose to share.
+This intellectual journey then brought my mind to *Cuba*, a land so distant yet echoing stories of courage in every corner.
+Such resilience, indeed.

 ## 8/27/2023

 The *maniacal* quality of today was almost palpable.
 The *mart* was brimming with life, *stentorian* voices echoing amongst the chatter, the scent of fresh produce weaving its way through the crowd.
 I saw *Rosalie*, her hair a cascade of auburn waves, making her way through the throng, her face an *unsmiling* mask as she *mooches* from stall to stall, *charwon* clasped tightly in her hand.
 Or maybe it was *Alice*.
 She too, had been a regular at the *mart*.
 Always shopping, always *prepar*ing - but for what?
 They say she's waiting for '*Nekeb*' to come and *dominate* the world, restore some sort of '*adequacy*'. *Rosalie*, feigned ignorance but I knew the dread lurked beneath her facade, and I could see it in those fleeting moments when she let her guard down; particularly during one vivid memory when we were alone and she was *disrobing*.